open-contracting/standard/standard/docs/en/implementation/ppp_framework.md

 The ```organization/roles``` field should be set to ```privateParty``` and the ```organization/contactPoint``` field can be used to provide details of a named representative.

-(TODO: are we renaming suppliers? organization roles codelist)
+(TODO: [renaming suppliers](https://github.com/open-contracting/public-private-partnerships/issues/4)? [organization roles codelist](https://github.com/open-contracting/public-private-partnerships/issues/26) add guidance on modelling consortia)

 #### I.20: Financiers: name of Lead FI, other FIs, name of representative of lead FI, address, telephone, fax, e-mail